slackapi/bolt-js/docs/_advanced/custom_routes.md

 </summary>

 <div class="secondary-content" markdown="0">
 Adding custom HTTP routes is quite straightforward when using Bolt’s built-in ExpressReceiver.
-Since `v2.1.0`, `ExpressReceiver` added a `router` property, which exposes the Express [Router](http://expressjs.com/en/4x/api.html#router) on which additional routes can be added.
+Since `v2.1.0`, `ExpressReceiver` added a `router` property, which exposes the Express [Router](http://expressjs.com/en/4x/api.html#router) on which additional routes and middleware can be added.
 </div>

 ```javascript